ajs17/memills-ng/content/family-of-edward-hallock-mills/mills-edward-hallock-1819.md

 The Mills' return to Smithtown, "two weeks and two days" after James' birth on 13 Feb 1827 was 01 Mar, the day before James' and Edward's mother Mary Hallock died, and just a few weeks before Edward's eighth birthday.

+Thomas Hallock and Sarah (Hallock) Mills, Mary Hallock's father and sister, are listed as members of Smithtown Presbyterian, where at different times, their names were spelled as both "Hallock" and "Halliock".

 25 Apr 1831, Jonas married Mary Platt (Mills) Mills, whose parents were also members of Smithtown Presbyterian.
-Thomas Hallock and Sarah (Hallock) Mills, Mary Hallock's father and sister, are also listed as members of Smithtown Presbyterian, where at different times, their names were spelled as both "Hallock" and "Halliock".

 {{% fig "genealogy/smithtown-presbyterian/46" "800" /%}}